authpass/biometric_storage/README.md

 [![Pub](https://img.shields.io/pub/v/biometric_storage?color=green)](https://pub.dev/packages/biometric_storage/versions/0.1.0)

-Encrypted file store secured by biometric lock.
+Encrypted file store secured by biometric lock for Android, iOS and MacOS.
 Meant as a way to store small data in a hardware encrypted fashion.
 E.g. to store passwords, secret keys, etc. but not massive amounts of data.